 The rest of the mausoleum complex allows photos and recording.
-So you’re free to take pictures and shoot video.
+So you’re free to take pictures and take videos.

 Because blue bagged items aren’t permitted anywhere in the mausoleum complex, you can only pick these up as you leave.

 The Ho Chi Minh Mausoleum is one of the most visited attractions in Hanoi and well worth a visit.
+Be sure to add it to your list of the best places in Vietnam.
 Before you plan your trip here’s everything you need to know about the Ho Chi Minh Mausoleum.